I’m choosing to challenge myself: By advocating to the voiceless in healthcare

 Sheena Pomaah: I appreciate that!
 Thank you for having me here.
 You see, I have this thing where I start something and it takes me forever to finish.
 Definitely catching up on “This is Us” and “Grey’s Anatomy”.
 New show I started is “Bridgeton”.

-at least 3 things.
+As we celebrate international women’s day, I’m choosing to reflect on at least 3 things.
 Firstly, a reminder to celebrate yourself for all you do and the asset you are becoming on your journey.
 I have a wins tracker where I track my wins on a daily basis - no matter how small.
 Even if I just stretched and it made me feel better, that is a win to me.
 Secondly, a reminder for us to identify and find (thoughtful) ways to strengthen women in our lives that have dared us to be and do better.
 We need each other.
 Thirdly, a reminder for us women to challenge ourselves to be better in how we treat and speak to each other on a day-to-day basis.
 There’s more but it starts from within.
 I believe when we stand together, it’s easier to fight together to “challenge inequality, call out bias, question stereotypes, and help forge a more inclusive world”.
 Happy Women’s day to you reading this, I celebrate you!

-To connect with Sheena, follow her on Twitter and Instagram
+To connect with Sheena, follow her on Twitter and Instagram.

 4 comments